A visit from the HMRC can happen at any time - here's how to be prepared

 This task has been made easier to achieve thanks to the emergence of digital expense management tools.
 These replace the old paper-based ways of working with fast and efficient automated processes.

-They allow a finance team to manage, monitor and store meticulous records on every aspect of each expense claim.
-It’s not just the basics - the who, why, what and where - but the entire process, from claim to approval.
+They allow a finance team to manage, monitor, and store meticulous records on every aspect of each expense claim.
+It’s not just the basics - the who, why, what, and where - but the entire process, from claim to approval.

 The Big Picture: using Expense Management

-This is particularly important during a HMRC audit as the inspectors will not only focus on the minutiae, they will be looking at the bigger picture.
+This is particularly important during an HMRC audit as the inspectors will not only focus on the minutiae, they will be looking at the bigger picture.
 They want to see evidence that your business has an end-to-end system in place to ensure legitimate and tax compliant expenses.

 Because there is no use in having a great accounting setup if you have no way of proving this to tax inspectors - if you don’t have the detailed records required to show every stage of the process.

-And it’s the absence of this kind of nitty gritty information that can set alarm bells ringing for HMRC.
+And it’s the absence of this kind of nitty-gritty information that can set alarm bells ringing for HMRC.
 While it may be unfair, the lack of rigorous records can often be interpreted as an attempt to hide something.

 A digital system provides reassurance by making sure that every stage of the process is digitally documented.
 While not everything may be perfect, it shows that all reasonable steps have been taken to ensure compliance.